-- 1. Objective: Buildings shall have architectural features, patterns, materials and colors that provide visual interest, are aesthetically pleasing, are at human scale, reduce building massing to residential scale, and recognize both local and New England character architecture. - 2.
-Standards: - a.
+1. Objective: Buildings shall have architectural features, patterns, materials and colors that provide visual interest, are aesthetically pleasing, are at human scale, reduce building massing to residential scale, and recognize both local and New England character architecture.

+2. Standards:

+- a.
 Roofs shall be identifiable with roof patterns normally seen in residential structures in the local and New England area and considered to be part of an architectural period design. - b.
 Mechanical equipment, whether roof-top or building mounted or on-grade, must be installed, screened and/or located so it is not visible or is screened from public or internal streets. - c.
 A separate entrance is required for that portion of the building containing dwelling units; main entrances(s) for residents cannot be located in close proximity to commercial loading/service areas. - d.
-Domestic hot water, heating and cooling systems shall be separate for each dwelling unit. - e.
-Insulation shall be provided between units as a noise reduction measure.
+Domestic hot water, heating and cooling systems shall be separate for each dwelling unit.